Frances Basset (MA) MBACP (Accred)

 I am equally committed to you requiring just six sessions of counselling as I am to those who I have worked with psycho- therapeutically for many years.

 In addition, I have specific experience of successfully helping people who have experienced trauma, for example PTSD or the effects of early childhood abuse.
 I am trained in EMDR which is now the treatment of choice for PTSD /trauma recommended by the National Institute of Clinical Excellence - see www.emdrassociation.org.uk.
-This is being extensively researched as potentially very helpful for those with depression, attachment issues and bereavement as well as obsessions and phobias.
+This is being extensively researched as potentially very helpful for those with depression, attachment issues and bereavement as well as obsessions phobias, anxiety and generalised anxiety disorder.

 In addition, I offer integrative supervision for established counsellors and therapists.
 I also supervise students in training.
 I believe supervision should be a working partnership, where therapists can discuss not only their day-to-day client work, but also their professional and academic development, in a safe and restorative environment.I have worked as a counselling supervisor since 2011 and before this, for many years offering support and supervision groups in my role as senior lecturer at the university of Brighton.

 In addition to client work,I also offer support and guidance for therapists and counsellors applying for accreditation with the BACP.
 Having fifteen years experience within higher education, I can offer sound support during this process.
 Applying for accreditation can be daunting if you struggle with academic language.
 My academic background enables me to particularly help with developing the links between theory and practice which can sometimes be difficult to articulate on paper.